Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Application to the Knudsen spectral sequence

 \end{proposition}

-\begin{remark} The canonical map of spectral Lie algebras via stabilization induces an embedding of the $E^2$-pages We expect that the higher differentials in the source (\Cref{conjecture}) pull back to higher differentials in the target.
+\begin{remark} The canonical map of spectral Lie algebras via stabilization induces an embedding of the $E^2$-pages by \Cref{stablization} and \Cref{quillenhomologytrivial}.
+We expect that the higher differentials in the target (\Cref{conjecture}) pull back to higher differentials in the source.
 Indeed, combinatorially this will yield the computation of the free $\mathbb E_n$-algebra on a single generator.
 If $H_*(X)$ has multiple generators, then the splitting of the spectral sequence above via Lyndon words corresponds precisely the Browder bracket on the free $\mathbb E_n$-algebra on those generators, cf. \cite[III]{CLM}. \end{remark}